Center for Diabetes and Cardiometabolic Health – CDCH

 Gastric Pacemaker

-Electrical stimulation to help nausea and vomiting symptoms.
+Electrical stimulation therapy to help manage nausea and vomiting symptoms.

 Advanced Care

-These options are reserved for carefully selected patients who’ve failed medical management.
+These options are reserved for carefully selected patients who have not responded to medical treatment.

 Natural & Complementary Approaches

-While motility disorder natural treatment alone rarely resolves significant dysmotility, complementary strategies can support medical treatment:
+While motility disorder natural approaches alone rarely resolve significant dysmotility, complementary strategies can support medical treatment:

 Ginger & Peppermint

-Ginger aids gastric emptying; enteric-coated peppermint helps IBS and spasms.
+Ginger may help support gastric emptying; enteric-coated peppermint helps IBS and spasms.

 Acupuncture